ManuGithubSteam/Surface3ProArch/README.md

 __NOTE:__ Powertop will play with BT LE mode and the Pen will not be discoverable anymore.
 So make sure you exclude BT Stuff from Powertop

+## Backlight and Rotation

+Just install iio-sensor-proxy-git from AUR to get the rotation and the backlight light sensor up and running.

+`yaourt -S iio-sensor-proxy-git`

+To match the screen rotation with the sytlus do:

 ## Optimizations

 Some time for some optimazations :-)